Fix: npm WARN deprecated inflight, glob, rimraf, and Other Package Warnings

 └─┬ glob@7.2.3

-npm 8.3+ supports overrides in package.json.
-This forces a specific version of a transitive dependency:
+If you can’t update the parent package, npm 8.3+ supports overrides in package.json to force a specific version of a transitive dependency:

 {